María Antonieta de Bográn

 María Antonieta de Bográn (born 13 July 1955) served as First Vice President of Honduras.
 She was one of the three candidates for Vice President of Honduras with the National Party in the 2009 Honduran elections, and also served as that party's national chairperson during those elections.
 President-elect Porfirio Lobo Sosa won the election with approximately 55% of the vote.

-On 2008, before the Honduran Primary Elections, the Honduran National Congress reformed again the Constitution for that the Vice-Presidential charge be occupied by three persons again.
+She was described as the right hand of the Porfirio Lobo administration, and with the additional position as minister of the presidency, she led important state policies in various areas of the administration.

 She was the director of institute of tourism during the administration of Rafael Callejas 1990–1994.